dgc-cgn/CAS-Digital-Trade-Documentation/scheme/objects/obj-verifiable-identifier.md

 ## Reliable System Criteria

-An **electronic transferable record (ETR)** may exist independently of the system of issuance.
+An **electronic transferable record (ETR)** that incorporates a VID may exist independently of the system of issuance.

-A VID may be used in the issuance of an ETR to enable independent verification outside of the system of issuance.
+A VID must be used in the issuance of an ETR to enable independent verification outside of the system of issuance.

 In evaluating the reliability of a VID the following requirements based on the [general reliability criteria](./obj-criterion.md) will be applied: